Baker Family Counseling, LLC

 Mental Health Counseling

-EMDR: A Way Out of Misery for PTSD and Anxiety Sufferers
+EMDR: A Pathway to Healing for PTSD and Anxiety

 Founder and CEO of Baker Family Counseling, LLC